 To list all possible tests:

 cop list tests

-Due to the gitlab-runner being a service, any processes, including CET Designer is also run a background task/service.
+Due to the gitlab-runner being a service, any processes, including CET is also run a background task/service.
 This can cause problems with some tests, especially those that use GUIs or rely on the Graphics on your monitor to pass!

 Adding Build Items / Tests